voxel51/fiftyone/.github/ISSUE_TEMPLATE/documentation_issue_template.md

 -   Feel free to add more labels to the issue when applicable
 -   Please delete this section before submitting the issue

+### URL(s) with the issue:

+Please provide a link to the documentation entry in question.

+### Description of proposal (what needs changing):

+Provide a clear description.
+Why is the proposed documentation better?

 ### Willingness to contribute

 The FiftyOne Community encourages documentation contributions.
 Would you or